How to do 4 easy process improvements in logistics

 The modern customer has become more demanding than ever – they expect not only the ever-increasing quality of products but also excellent levels of service to match.
-This puts significant pressure on organisations, as they must adjust their processes accordingly and employ various process improvement techniques to match their customers’ expectations while keeping costs down.
+This puts significant pressure on organizations, as they must adjust their processes accordingly and employ various process improvement techniques to match their customers’ expectations while keeping costs down.

 Many people in their professional lives have experienced situations when tried and tested ways of working slowly become formalized into actual company processes.
 In many cases these are a result of spontaneous, uncoordinated actions performed by workers simply carrying out their duties.